bp2008/CommunityDKPBidHistory/README.md

 ### On Windows

 This will require some computer literacy.
-To install, simply extract the application to a directory of your choosing, and run `MonolithDKPBidHistory.exe`.
+To install, simply extract the application to a directory of your choosing (using 7zip), and run `MonolithDKPBidHistory.exe`.

 This Service Manager will open: